OlaedoOkpareke/FinalPaperRepository/README.md

 3. The Scripts folder:

-The r script contains the code for reading in the data, cleaning and modifying the variables, and saving the csv file.
+The Scripts.R file contains the code for reading in the data, cleaning and modifying the variables, and saving the csv file.

-The simulation file contains the code used to create an imitation dataset using false data that looks similar to the actual dataset, used for analysis?
+The 00-Simulation file contains the code used to create an imitation dataset using false data that looks similar to the actual dataset, used for analysis?

 Abstract: